** Zopa review updated December 24th, 2020 **

 How Are Deposits Made?

-You can deposit via bank transfer which is how I make my deposits.
-If you are feeling a little old school, you can send a cheque but who does that nowadays?
+You can deposit via bank transfer which is how deposited.
+If you are feeling a little old school, you can send a cheque.

 Does Zopa Offer An Innovative Finance ISA?